Course Coordinator:Maike Hale (mhale@usc.edu.au) School:School of Law and Society

 teaching sessions and campuses where this course is usually offered.

-Human Services Placement 2 builds on the first placement, providing the final opportunity to link human services theory to a practice context, emphasising the development of your practice framework.
+Human Services Placement 2 builds on placement 1, providing the final opportunity to link human services theory to a practice context, emphasising the development of your practice framework.
 You will integrate and extend the application of knowledge and skills through more direct involvement in practice settings within human services.
-You will contribute to the normal practice of the agency, and critically reflect on your experience in terms of theory, knowledge and skills bases for practice and articulate your on-going learning and development needs in these areas.
+You will contribute to the practice of the agency, and critically reflect on your experience in terms of theory, knowledge and skills for practice.
+You will further articulate your on-going learning and development needs in these areas.

 Activity | Hours | Beginning Week | Frequency |